zulip/zulip-terminal/README.md

 This likely means that you have installed both normal and development versions of zulip-terminal.

-To ensure you run the development version:
+To ensure you run the development version, use `uv run zulip-term`.
-* If using pipenv, call `pipenv run zulip-term` from the cloned/downloaded `zulip-terminal` directory;

-* If using pip (pip3), ensure you have activated the correct virtual environment (venv); depending on how your shell is configured, the name of the venv may appear in the command prompt.
-Note that not including the `-e` in the pip3 command will also cause this problem.